Multi-Scale Denoising in the Feature Space for Low-Light Instance Segmentation: Conclusion

 \section{Conclusion}

 This paper introduces a framework for low-light instance segmentation without the need for pre-processing.
-We enhance popular instance segmentation models by proposing a weighted non-local block for feature denoising, improving performance for smaller objects that would previously most likely be obscured by noise.
-Experimental results show that our method improves the average precision by \textbf{+10.0} over a vanilla pretrained Mask R-CNN.
-Our approach is applicable to various low-light computer vision tasks, including object detection and semantic segmentation, by integrating weighted NL blocks into the backbones of other architectures.
-Future work should address performance on even smaller objects, enhance other aspects such as the FPN, and assess our method's efficacy on real low-light datasets.
+We enhance popular instance segmentation models by proposing ``plug-and-play'' weighted non-local blocks (wNLB) for feature denoising.
+Experimental results show that our method improves the average precision by upto \textbf{+10.0} over vanilla models pretrained on normal-light images.
+In particular, our wNLB improves performances for smaller objects obscured by noise that would previously be undetected.
+Our approach is applicable to various low-light computer vision tasks, including object detection and semantic segmentation, by integrating wNLBs into the backbones of other architectures.
+Future work should address performance on even smaller objects, improve other aspects such as the mask head for more precise masks, and evaluate our method's efficacy against real low-light datasets with precise pixel-wise annotations.